chengliu97/ProDualNet/README.md

 Latest update: December 20, 2025
 --------------------------

 After several months of validation and trial-and-error, we have observed that the mean architecture does not appear to be the optimal choice.
 The cross_attention architecture seems to perform better in certain scenarios, such as in some agonist design cases.
 Unfortunately, we no longer have the resources to conduct further in vitro experimental validation.
-Although we suspect few may read this, it must be said: protein design is truly challenging.
+Although we suspect few may read this, it must be said: peptide drug design is truly challenging.

 We have recently updated a preprint, primarily focused on peptide drug design, with the aim of exploring how to better leverage existing tools to meet the more urgent design demands in industrial development.
 Due to experimental cost constraints, we were unable to establish a comprehensive experimental platform encompassing protein, cellular, and animal models for rigorous quantitative analysis.